LucaCanali/Miscellaneous/Spark_Notes/Spark_Misc_Info.md

   val df=spark.read.parquet("s3a://datasets/tpcds-1g/web_sales")
   df.count
   ```
-  - Note, I have tested this on yarn with Spark compiled for Hadoop 3.1.1 as it worked better me
+  - Note, I have tested this on yarn with Spark compiled for Hadoop 3.1.1 (it should probably be Hadoop 3.2 in current versions)
-  (note use "-Dhadoop.version=3.1.1" to package Spark with Hadoop 3.1.1),
+   as it worked better me (note use "-Dhadoop.version=3.2.0" to package Spark with Hadoop 3.2.0),
   use for example org.apache.hadoop:hadoop-aws:2.7.4 on Hadoop 2.7.x.
   - hadoop-aws package will also cause the pull of dependencies from com.amazonaws:aws-java-sdk:version
   - hint: use `s3cmd la` to list available s3 buckets